vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 ## Prepare the blog for collecting the data

-After all the steps required to set the dev environment, we are ready to start to work with the next section: collecting the data.
+After all the steps required to set the dev environment, we are ready to start working with the next section: collecting the data.
 As the section title indicates, the main purpose of this post is sharing how to modify the blog adding a new file to join all the posts info  and creating another file that save all the published Tweets.

 ### All posts